 Spread the batter evenly in the prepared pan.

-Cover the pan tightly with foil and place it on the trivet.
+Pour 1 1/2 cups of water into the inner pot of the Instant Pot.
+Cover the pan of cornbread tightly with foil and place it on the trivet.
 Lower the trivet with the cornbread into the pot.

 Lock the lid in place and move the steam release vent to the sealing position.
 Select pressure cook or manual (high pressure) and set the timer for 35 minutes.
 When the time is up, let the pressure come down naturally for 10 minutes, then carefully move the steam release valve to the venting position to release the remaining pressure.